 The measure is not in social partners' domain.

 The leader of the Central Organisation of Finnish Trade Unions (SAK) underlines that it is important that there is a political response to the record high electricity bills.
 He states that support should be targeted to low-income earners and those hardest hit by the price hike.
-The Finnish confederation of Industries (EK) has commented on the government’s budget stating that they understand the spending increases in exceptional circumstances.
+The Finnish Confederation of Industries (EK) commented on the government’s budget stating that they understand the spending increases in exceptional circumstances.
 However, they remain critical to the increasing fiscal debt.

 Citation